• Japanese

 Harassment Consultation Desk and Whistleblowing System

-In 2020, the Group adopted a Declaration on the Elimination of Harassment to eliminate and prevent harassment, which it considers as one of human rights risks.
-The “Harassment Prevention Committee” and the “Harassment Consultation Desk” are in place to take prompt action at the time of occurrence and prevent a recurrence.
+In 2020, the Group adopted a Declaration on the Elimination of Harassment to eliminate and prevent harassment, which it considers as one of the human rights risks.
+The Harassment Prevention Committee and Harassment Consultation Desks are in place to take prompt action when incidents occur and prevent a recurrence.
 In addition, we have a whistleblowing system that enables all officers and employees of the Group and all people working in the Group (including part-time workers and temporary staff from suppliers) to directly notify the Compliance Committee of any compliance-related problems and ask for correction.

 JFR Group Compliance Hotline (a whistleblowing system)